 Butter Garlic Mushrooms

-- 4 tablespoons of salted butter
+- 4 tablespoons salted

-- 6 cloves of garlic minced
+- 6 cloves fresh garlic minced

-- 1/2 teaspoon of salt
+- 1/2 teaspoon salt

 - 1/4 teaspoon fresh ground black pepper